bekarserif/MarsRover_CaseStudy/README.md

 ```bash
     dotnet test
 ```
-to run tests.
+command to run tests.
-command.
 OR

 Run the program via Visual Studio